How Much Does Vicodin (Hydrocodone) Cost On The Street?

 A Vicodin addiction often begins with a legal prescription and continues until a person must turn to the much more expensive alternatives available on the street.

 It is never too early or too late to get started, and we are always here to help.
-Call today to find an opioid treatment program today.
+Contact our team to find an opioid treatment program today.

 This page does not provide medical advice.
 See more